Get ready to swipe your way to love, thanks to dating apps and sites! Finding your perfect match has never been easier.

 The right way: site:tinder.com name

-4. Would not suggest, but it is the last option: opening a dating profile on a dating app/site
+4. Would not suggest it, but it is an option: opening a dating profile on a dating app/site.

 I’ve seen this being suggested almost everywhere, and it was the first answer to questions like “How can I see if my boyfriend is on a dating site?”, or “How can I find out if my partner is cheating online?”

-It is not a healthy way of doing things, but once again, if you feel like you must do this in order to feel better and feel at ease with yourself, knock yourself out.
+It is not a healthy way of doing things, but once again, if you feel like you must do this to feel better and feel at ease with yourself, knock yourself out.

 - You violate their privacy.

-- It is a form of lack of self-respect, lack of respect towards them and their private space.
+- It is a form of lack of self-respect, a lack of respect towards him and his private space.

-- It is absolutely not healthy, and the ugliest way you can solve an issue.
+- It is not healthy, it’s toxic, and the ugliest way you can solve an issue.

-- You will feel terrible if they’re ‘clean’, and if you ever tell them, they will be the one lacking trust towards you.
+- You will feel terrible if they’re ‘clean’.
+And if you ever tell them, they will be the ones lacking trust towards you.